 For unreleased games, setting a build live should have no impact on customers, since the game is only owned by the Steam accounts in the Steamworks partner account (or by anyone who has redeemed a Steam key for your game).

-If you have an update for a game that has already been released and you'd like to test it on Steam servers, just create a beta branch of your app and set your update live on that branch.
+If you have an update for a game that has already been released and you'd like to test it on Steam servers, just create a beta branch of your app, optionally add a branch password (see below), and set your update live on that branch.

-You can choose to protect branches you create by adding a password.
-Click Update
+To protect branches you create with a password, click Update

 To test game content from branches other than Default, right-click on the game in the Steam client and select Properties